JCordara/competitive-parking-simulator/docs.md

 <a name="events"/>

 ## The event system
-Don't worry too much about the template classes in Event.h, I'll probably move those to another file later to declutter.
-The `Events` class (in Event.h) holds a list of globally accessible events that will probably be frequently added to and modified as we build out the engine. (probably things like GameStart, GameUpdate, collision events, ...)
+The `Events` namespace in Event.h holds a list of globally accessible events that will probably be frequently added to and modified as we build out the engine. (probably things like GameStart, GameUpdate, collision events, ...)

 The event system is built on the observer pattern, where each event is a subject and observers are functions rather than objects.
 This means that we don't need